Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/EmscriptenGLFW/README.md

 Finally a few compiler-flags needed to be added:
 - `-sWASM=1` emit webassembly, otherwise everything (including your code) compiles JavaScript as it does with `asm.js`
 - `-sWASM_BIGINT` enable 64bit integers to be used as native types in your C/C++
+- `-sASYNCIFY` needed to have access to `emscripten_async_wget_data`
 - `-sUSE_WEBGL2=1` enable the OpenGL ES to WebGL translation header and JS library
 - `-sFULL_ES3=1` enable OpenGL ES 3.0 functions in the above (it actually comes with a non-trivial amount of JS wrapping code to emulate some functions which only exist in ES)
-- `-sMIN_WEBGL_VERSION=2` disables any fallbacks in-case browser only implements WebGL 1.0 which would only present you with OpenGL ES 2.0 on the WASM side, useful if you only intend to write code for ES 3.0 and above, as it cuts down on the size of generated "JS glue code"
+- `-sMIN_WEBGL_VERSION=2` disables any fallbacks in-case browser only implements WebGL 1.0 which would only present you with OpenGL ES 2.0 on the WASM side, useful if you only intend to write code for ES 3.0 and above, as it cuts down on the size of linked "JS glue code"
-- `-sASYNCIFY` needed to have access to `emscripten_async_wget_data`
+- `-sUSE_GLFW=3` to get access to GLFW header and JS library

 ## Building